tomysaman/lottery-playground/README.md

 ## Features

-- Powerball (AU) picker base on
+- Powerball (AU) picker
-  - Generate numbers from 4 groups, base on how long the numbers haven't been drew.
+  - Generate numbers from 4 groups, base on how long the numbers haven't been drew
   - Adjust how many number you want to come out of the 4 groups
   - Set how many sets you want to generated